-(Posted 12/15/12) In response to the recent shooting tragedy in Newtown, CT, which resulted in the death of 20 children, NAPNAP has available resources for nurse practitioners and other health care providers to share with parents, teachers, students, children and teens to help cope with loss and grief.
+(Posted 12/15/12) In response to the shooting tragedy in Newtown, CT in late 2012, NAPNAP has available resources for nurse practitioners and other health care providers to share with parents, teachers, students, children and teens to help cope with loss and grief.
 A few of the many handouts that are available:

 CMS Releases State Health Official Letter Regarding Mental Health and Substance Use Disorder Parity in CHIP and Medicaid

 (11/6/09) The Centers for Medicare & Medicaid Services (CMS) released a State Health Official (SHO) letter to provide general guidance to States on the implementation of mental health and substance use disorder parity requirements for Children’s Health Insurance Program (CHIP) State plans, as required by section 502 of the Children’s Health Insurance Program Reauthorization Act of 2009 (CHIPRA), Public Law 111-3.
 This letter also provides preliminary guidance to the extent that mental health and substance use disorder parity requirements apply to State Medicaid programs.
 Click here to read the full letter.